 The report did not confirm allegations made to it of bullying, harassment, intimidation or discriminatory behaviour, including racism, by managers or staff, but poor working relationships in the department were found to be such as to have a “major impact on staff morale and service delivery”.

-The report also found the use of agency staff within the call centre to be “unacceptable high”, with 63 per cent of workers in the job between one and four years at December 2018 found to have been agency workers, with a widespread lack of trust in the recruitment process to permanent positions.
+The report also found the use of agency staff within the call centre to be “unacceptably high”, with 63 per cent of workers in the job between one and four years at December 2018 found to have been agency workers, with a widespread lack of trust in the recruitment process to permanent positions.

 The report by HR consultant Steve Sherman reads: “The poor working relationships at team leader level are evident.
 It is unsatisfactory, incompatible with Hackney values and is having a major impact on staff morale and service delivery.
 It is imperative that urgent steps are taken to address this.